 - Wash taps and run them for a few minutes before use.
 It is unlikely that mains tap water will be contaminated but do check with the water company if you are at all concerned.
 If you are in any doubt boil drinking/cooking water before consumption.

 - Watch out for any broken glass or nails while you are clearing up.

 - Turn on any electrical items back on.
 Make sure they have dried out and checked first.

 Don't be complacent about hygiene.
 Keep following the health advice.

 Health risks are considered to be low nevertheless make sure you follow these hygiene precautions:

-Wipe over surfaces with a weak solution of bleach (5 mls to 1 ltr water).
-Alternatively, use a antibacterial disinfectant and follow the manufacturer's instructions.
+- Wipe over surfaces with a weak solution of bleach (5 mls to 1 ltr water).
+Alternatively, use an antibacterial disinfectant and follow the manufacturer's instructions.

 There is a danger that if you have a private water supply the water could become contaminated after a flood.
 The Council will arrange to test your supply if you are at all concerned.
 Please ring 01279 655261 and ask for Environmental Health.
 In the meantime you are recommended to use bottled water or to boil water before consumption.